Microbiology and Infection Biology

 Plant Biochemistry and Infection Biology

-The following associated units contribute to the research area Microbiology and Infection Biology:
+The following associated working groups contribute to the research focus Microbiology and Infection Biology:

 Cellular Parasitology, Bernhard-Nocht-Institut für Tropenmedizin (BNITM)